kennethreitz-archive/.com/content/posts/120626-sublime-text-2.md

 ### kCode and More

 This old plugin is a remnant of my old PHP + Textmate work.
-If you write a lot of Python scripts, the `env` and `enc` snippets will save you a lot of typing:
+If you write a lot of Python scripts, the 'env' and 'enc' snippets will save you a lot of typing:

     #!/usr/bin/env python
     # -*- coding: utf-8 -*-

 The repo is [available on GitHub](https://github.com/kennethreitz/kcode.tmbundle).